PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-22 11:54:22
+Last updated: 2024-04-22 11:54:56
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell